Introducing American Samoa

 American Samoa © Ben Miller

-Inhabited as early as 1000 BC by Polynesian navigators, Samoa was 'discovered' by European explorers in the 18th century and occupied by the US in 1900.
-Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand and while there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.
+While European explorers first arrived in the 18th century and the US occupation began in 1900, the islands were inhabited as early as 1000 BC by Polynesian navigators.
+Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand.
+While there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.

-The weather is warm, the people hospitable and the country exquisitely beautiful.
-The memory of American Samoa is one that will certainly be relived for years to come by those who visit this wonderful country.
+The weather is warm, the people hospitable, and the country exquisitely gorgeous.
+The memory of American Samoa is one that will certainly be relived for years to come by all those who visit this wonderful country.